Image

 Phase N/A

-• The study lasts for about 12 months with regular follow-ups.
+• The study lasts about 12 months with follow-up checks.

 Study details